Much Ado About Nothing: Setting

 Much Ado About Nothing is set in Messina, a port city on the island of Sicily, when Sicily is ruled by Aragon.
-The action of the play takes place mainly at the home and grounds of Leonato's Estate.
+Its action takes place mainly at the home and grounds of Leonato's Estate.

 Themes and motifs

 Gender roles

 Benedick and Beatrice quickly became the main interest of the play.
-They are considered the leading roles even though their relationship is given equal or lesser weight in the script than Claudio and Hero's situation.
-Charles II wrote 'Benedick and Beatrice' beside the title of the play in his copy of the Second Folio.
+They are considered the leading roles even though their relationship is given equal or lesser weight in the script than Claudio's and Hero's situation.
+Charles I wrote, 'Benedick and Beatrice' beside the title of the play in his copy of the Second Folio.
 The provocative treatment of gender is central and should be considered in its Renaissance context.
 This was reflected and emphasized in certain plays of the period but was also challenged.
 Amussen notes that the undoing of traditional gender clichés seems to have inflamed anxieties about the erosion of social order.
 It seems that comic drama could be a means of calming such anxieties.
 Ironically, the play's popularity suggests that this only increased interest in such behavior.
 Benedick wittily gives voice to male anxieties about women's "sharp tongues and proneness to sexual lightness".
-In the patriarchal society of the play, the men's loyalties were governed by conventional codes of honour, camaraderie, and a sense of superiority over women.
+In the play's patriarchal society, the men's loyalties are governed by conventional codes of honour, camaraderie, and a sense of superiority over women.
 Assumptions that women are by nature prone to inconstancy are shown in the repeated jokes about cuckoldry, and partly explain Claudio's readiness to believe the slander against Hero.
-This stereotype is turned on its head in Balthazar's song "Sigh No More", which presents men as the deceitful and inconstant sex that women must suffer.
+This stereotype is turned on its head in Balthasar's song "Sigh No More", which presents men as the deceitful and inconstant sex that women must abide.

 Infidelity

-Several characters seem obsessed with the idea that a man cannot know if his wife is faithful and that women can take full advantage of this.
+Several characters seem obsessed with the idea that a man cannot know whether his wife is faithful and that women can take full advantage of this.
 Don John plays upon Claudio's pride and fear of cuckoldry, leading to the disastrous first wedding.
-Many of the males easily believe that Hero is impure, and even her father readily condemns her with very little proof.
+Many of the men readily believe that Hero is impure; even her father condemns her with very little evidence.
 This motif runs through the play, often referring to horns (a symbol of cuckoldry).

 In contrast, Balthasar's song "Sigh No More" tells women to accept men's infidelity and continue to live joyfully.
 Some interpretations say that Balthasar sings poorly, undercutting the message.
 This is supported by Benedick's cynical comments about the song, comparing it to a howling dog.
-In the 1993 Branagh film, Balthasar sings it beautifully: it is given a prominent role in the opening and finale, and the message seems to be embraced by the women.
+In Kenneth Branagh's 1993 film, Balthasar sings it beautifully: it is given a prominent role in the opening and finale, and the women seem to embrace its message.